There are many reasons a women may not be able to breastfeed her new child and, from the get-go, that discussion goes beyond my expertise.

 Due to the immaturity of the infant’s digestive system as well as the anti-digestive factors found in milk, a number of these peptides and antimicrobial and anti-inflammatory immune factors are able to maintain their activity throughout the infant’s intestine – creating hurdles for the growth of non-friendly microbes, and easing the way for the growth of friendly microbes (3; 13; 14).

 Since the quantities of some of these factors are greater in human than in bovine milk (such as the presence of lipases), one would postulate that the resistance of breast-fed infants to infection would be superior to that of non-breastfed infants (3; 7; M. Shimizu, N. Uryu, and K. Yamauchi (1981); 16).
+To increase peptide intake you can buy peptides online.

 The dynamic composition may allow human milk to provide the infant with adequate immune protection, without the creation of excessive inflammation (17).
 Numerous immune factors have since been found to work individually, additively, and synergistically with one another to protect both the mother’s mammary gland as well as the infant from infection (18).